Skip to Content

 Final Thoughts

-Growing a peace lily in water is not going to be overly difficult when you approach things the right way.
-You will be able to get good results so long as you follow the advice above.
+Growing a peace lily in water is not overly difficult when you approach things the right way.
+You’ll get good results so long as you follow the advice above.

 Peace lilies are normally grown in soil, but they can do just fine in water.
 Remember that you’re meant to grow just one peace lily in a glass container at a time, though.

-You can enjoy the aesthetic appeal that your peace lily will add to your home or office.
-Peace lilies in water won’t last as long as the ones that are grown in soil, but they’re beautiful while they last.
+Enjoy the aesthetic appeal that your peace lily will add to your home or office.
+Peace lilies in water won’t last as long as the ones that are grown in soil, but they’re beautiful for the time they do thrive.

 Share this post: